IRB Frequently Asked Questions

 Q: What is my IRB number?

 A: After you have submitted your application to the IRB for review, the IRB will assign an IRB number to your study.
 The IRB number can be used to search for the study within iRIS.
 The first two digits represent the latter part of fiscal year that the study was submitted, the next three digits represent the sequential order of receipt, and the last digit represents the panel to which the study was assigned.
 If there is an X after the first two digits it indicates the research was determined to qualify for exemption.
 If there is a letter appended after the three sequential numbers the letter indicates that UConn Health is acting as the IRB for another institution.
-For example an IRB number of 19-001C-2 reflects receipt of the study in fiscal year 2018/2019, that it was the first study received within the fiscal year and that UConn Health is the IRB for Connecticut Children’s Medical Center, and that the submission was reviewed by Panel 2.
+For example an IRB number of 19-001C-2 reflects receipt of the study in fiscal year 2018/2019, that it was the first study received within the fiscal year and that Connecticut Children’s Medical Center is relying on the UConn Health IRB for oversight of the research, and that the submission was reviewed by Panel 2.

 Note that any e-mail written or phone inquiry should make reference to the IRB number of the study.
 This will enable the IRB to quickly locate any required information.